MansoorKhan68/Plant-App-ui/README.md

-# plant_app_ui
+# Plant App UI

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This Flutter project is a single-page application showcasing a clean and modern user interface for a plant management app.
+The focus of this project is on UI design, with no functionalities or routing implemented.

+**Key Features:**
+- Modern and intuitive UI design
+- Single-page layout for demonstration purposes

+**Note:** As a UI-focused project, it does not include any interactive features or backend integration.

 A few resources to get you started if this is your first Flutter project: